5 Common Questions About NSO Malpractice Insurance

 View a complete list of policy features and descriptions.

-2. What is the difference between my individual NSO malpractice insurance policy and my employer-provided coverage?
+2. What is the difference between an individual NSO malpractice insurance policy and employer provided coverage?

 There are important distinctions between your NSO malpractice coverage and your employer-provided insurance.
-Identifying these key differences illustrates the crucial role individual malpractice insurance plays in safeguarding your career, license, and financial future.
-On the other hand, your employer’s plan may only deliver partial coverage, leaving you exposed to various risks.
+Identifying these key differences illustrates the crucial role individual malpractice insurance plays in helping to safeguard your career, license, and financial future.
+Your employer’s plan may only deliver partial coverage, leaving you exposed to various risks.

-• Professional liability limits are likely shared with other healthcare providers (this may not be adequate coverage if an incident occurs)
+• Professional liability limits that may be shared with other healthcare providers (this may not be adequate coverage if a claim occurs).

-• The majority do not include license protection (your employer could be the one to file a complaint against your license!)
+• May not include license protection (your employer could be the one to file a complaint against your license!)

-• Does not include portability (you’re only covered while at place of employment under their policies and procedures)
+• May not include portability (coverage is likely only offered while at the place of employment under an employer’s policies and procedures)

-• Does not provide 24/7/365 coverage (only provides coverage while you are on the clock)
+• May not provide 24/7/365 coverage while providing professional services, including volunteer work (likely only offers coverage while you are on the clock)

-• Includes professional liability (focused entirely on you)
+• Professional liability limits (focused entirely on you)

-• Includes portability (if you move, switch jobs, or volunteer, you’re still covered!)
+• Portability (if you move, switch jobs, or volunteer, you retain your policy!)

-• Provides you with your own defense attorney (looking out for your best interest, if needed to represent you in court)
+• Your own defense attorney for professional liability coverage (looking out for your best interest, if needed to represent you in court against covered career-threatening claims.)

-It’s key to understand that your employer-provided insurance is designed to protect the business, because it is the primary subject of the policy.
-Therefore, as an employee of the business, your best interests will always come second.
+It’s key to understand that employer-provided insurance may be designed to protect the employer.
 In the event of a malpractice lawsuit, if there is a conflict of interest, your position may be at risk.
-Meanwhile, with individual professional liability insurance through NSO, you are the subject of the policy, and your best interests are always the priority.
+Meanwhile, with individual professional liability insurance through NSO, your best interest is the priority.

-It is important to understand the role of license protection in connection to employer coverage.
-In addition to the risk of a medical malpractice lawsuit, a board complaint can be made against your license for any reason by anyone - a patient, family member, the hospital, or even a colleague.
-Most employer-provided coverage does not offer defense of your license to the board because it may be your employer who submits the complaint.
+It is important to understand the extent to which licensure defense expenses coverage available under an individual malpractice policy may differ from that provided by an employer.
+In addition to the risk of a medical malpractice lawsuit, a board complaint can be made against your license for any reason by anyone - a patient, family member, your employer, or even a colleague.
+Employer-provided policies may not offer coverage for defense expenses in a license matter because it may be your employer who submits the complaint.
 You could be left to deal with a costly and emotionally tolling license defense matter on your own.
-That’s why NSO coverage includes license protection as part of the policy.
+That’s why NSO offers licensure defense expenses coverage as part of its malpractice policy.
 We understand how hard you’ve worked for your license and what it represents – your livelihood, career and ability to practice.
-We’re passionate about helping protect what you’ve worked diligently to achieve, and our coverage reflects that by putting your needs first.
+We’re passionate about helping protect what you’ve worked diligently to achieve and putting your needs first.

 3. When would I need to file a claim?

-Knowing when and how to file a claim can be a stressful experience, but NSO is here to help guide you through the process.
+Knowing when and how to file a claim can be a stressful experience.
 When it comes to malpractice claims, it’s important to err on the side of caution and report an incident, even if it may seem insignificant.

-• Incident involving professional or personal liability, license protection, or assault
+• Incident involving professional liability, license protection, or assault

 • If you receive a summons or letter of intent, or subpoena for deposition